sahajoydeep2002/Schedulet/README.md

 A major challenge I faced was a time constraint.
 I had many ideas of all the different aspects I wanted to add to the program but not enough time to execute them.

 ## Accomplishments that I’m proud of
 The major accomplishment I am proud of solving the real-time issue with the use of know tech stacks.
-I am also proud of how the design of my presentation and demo came out and getting an oppurnutiy to present my project to The World After Covid-19 LIVE By KPMG.
+I am also proud of how the design of my presentation and demo came out and getting an opportunity to present my project to The World After Covid-19 LIVE By KPMG.

 ## What I learned
-For a couple of us, this was my first Hackathon and while it was a learning curve in the beginning I quickly got into the way of how it works.
+For me, this was my first Hackathon and while it was a learning curve in the beginning I quickly got into the way of how it works.
 Some of us learned a new programming language and API.
 My designer also learned how to prototype the full beginning-to-end process on Figma for the first time in a hackathon.

 ## Built With
 #### css